 #1 State your fair’s mission and stick to it!

 Write a Mission Statement and keep it front and center, always.
 Your Mission Statement will help guide you throughout your planning, decision-making and evaluation processes.
 It will also serve as a guide for those participating in your fair.
-Your Mission Statement is simply a summary of your vision, values and expectations for your event and those participating in it.
+Your Mission Statement is simply a summary of your vision, values, and expectations for your event and those participating in it.
 It should be displayed at the top of your Webpage (if you have one) and included in materials provided to students, parents and school staff.
 If your mission is to foster innovation, then let it be known!

 #2 Encourage team projects.

 When you get a bunch of children together, they just ooze creativity and innovation!
 They naturally feed off each other’s ideas and creativity.
-They haven’t been jaded by narrow thinking and stifling judgement, yet.
-As an adult, it can be an eye opening experience to observe children working together to solve a problem.
+They haven’t been jaded by narrow thinking and stifling judgment, yet.
+As an adult, it can be an eye-opening experience to observe children working together to solve a problem.
 I guarantee they will take a different approach than just about any adult could ever dream of.
 Let them dream big and encourage them to use scientific or engineering evidence to support their ideas.
 Some of the World’s most innovative products were borne out of teams of big dreamers who have solid skill-sets.

 #3 Define what a successful project experience looks, sounds and feels like.

-A successful learning experience does not necessarily result in what many people think of as a “successful project”.
-There is a lot to be learned from “failure”.
-Reward creative problem solving, even if it results in a project that doesn’t work out “right”.
+A successful learning experience does not necessarily result in what many people think of as a “successful project.”
+There is a lot to be learned from “failure.”
+Reward creative problem solving, even if it results in a project that doesn’t work out “right.”
 This will help the child focus on creativity and innovative thinking, rather than presenting “perfect” results.
-I recommend assessing children on their 21st Century Skills, namely creativity, communication, collaboration and problem solving, and also providing students with your assessment rubrics well enough ahead of the fair so they can use them as a guide.
+I recommend assessing children on their 21st-Century Skills, namely creativity, communication, collaboration, and problem-solving, and also providing students with your assessment rubrics well enough ahead of the fair so they can use them as a guide.

 © 2017 by Science Fair Fun.
 All Rights Reserved.